What Is Slugging? The Benefits and Drawbacks, According to a Dermatologist

 How Frequently Should I Be Slugging?

-“Starting off slow is always going to be better,” Dr. Finney warns.
-Even though you may be able to work up to slugging every night, it’s best to ease into the practice (think: one to three days a week) and see how your skin reacts.
-While you might not have active acne or acneic skin, you may still be acne-prone when it comes to certain products or ingredients.
+“Starting off slow will always be better,” Dr. Finney warns.
+Even though you can work up to slugging every night, it’s best to ease into the practice (think: one to three days a week) and see how your skin reacts.
+While you might not have active acne or acneic skin, you may still be acne-prone regarding certain products or ingredients.

-“If you’re not super attuned to your skin and you dive in head first, you could have a lot of breakouts, a lot of clogged pores, and a lot of congestion.
-Start off low and slow and make sure that your skin’s going to tolerate it,” he advises.
+“If you’re not super attuned to your skin, and you dive in head first, you could have a lot of breakouts, clogged pores, and congestion.
+Start off low and slow and make sure that your skin will tolerate it,” he advises.

 What Skincare Products Should I Avoid When Slugging?